labanskoller/hackeriet_blog/_posts/2018-11-09-building-an-async-postgresql-driver.md

 effort, therefor the pgAdba library never parses the sql query string and instead sends it as-is to the database server.

-This removes the need for complicated parsing and escaping lagic in the driver, and makes debugging problems with the query simpler, as you can know what you as a developer sees and what the server sees are the same.
+This removes the need for complicated parsing and escaping logic in the driver, and makes debugging problems with the query simpler, as you can know that what you as a developer see and what the server see are the same.

 ## Minimal amount of state inside the library